 William Edwards Deming (October 14, 1900 – December 20, 1993) was an American statistician, professor, author, lecturer and consultant.
 He is perhaps best known for the “Plan-Do-Check-Act” cycle popularly named after him.
 In Japan, from 1950 onwards, he taught top management how to improve design (and thus service), product quality, testing, and sales (the last through global markets) through various methods, including the application of statistical methods.

-- 2,076,495 all-time users
+- 3,342,997 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years

 - What Is Social Marketing?
 And How Does It Work?

 - 17 Great Examples of Effective Leadership and Strategy

 - 6 Key Attitudes and Behaviors of Successful Leaders